Top 6 Google Alerts Alternatives

 People move away from Google Alerts for various reasons, for example:

 - Limited sources

 - Lack of customer care and educational resources from Google

-- Sometimes it doesn’t find content which is already on Google
+- Sometimes it doesn’t find content that is already on Google

-If they brought you here and you’re looking for a Google Alerts alternative, here’s all about solid substitutes.
+If they brought you here and you’re looking for something else, here’s all about the best Google Alerts alternatives.

 Brand24 is one of the top alternatives to Google Alerts.
-We will compare these two tool on a few levels that are common to all web and media monitoring tools:
+We will compare these two tools on a few levels that are common to all web and media monitoring tools: